Shliakhta-epam/developers_test-blue/tutorials/Four-test-blue/Four-test-blue.md

 time: 30

 ---
+## Prerequisites

+Some text here.
+And some more here.
+This text block is not marked as a separate section but it should be rendered after 'Prerequisites' section.
+—

+### Step 1

 [ACCORDION-BEGIN [Step 1: ](All 3 options, all with code snippets)]
 1. From the **Sources** list, choose **Service URL**.